 The data gathered will help develop a library of information to advance scientific discovery and improve cancer treatments by helping doctors rapidly choose the best type of currently available treatment for their patients’ individual diagnosis.
 All this without having to waste weeks and months trialling medication that may prove to be ineffective for treating that type of cancer.

 The information generated by ProCan will be free for anyone to access.
 This will help scientists all over the world studying cancer.
 What’s more, the library of information created will be a point of reference that can be used now and, in the future, to aid rapid diagnosis and treatment planning.

-ProCan was invited to join the ‘Cancer Moonshot’ initiative led by the United States’ Government and is also part of the EU Horizons 2020 project involving 20 countries called Individualised Paediatric Cure (iPC).
+ProCan was invited to join the ‘Cancer Moonshot’ initiative led by the United States’ Government and is also part of the EU Horizons 2020 project involving twenty countries called Individualised Paediatric Cure (iPC).

 CMRI cancer unit's major achievements:

-2018 CMRI’s Dr Tony Cesare makes a ground-breaking discovery around regulation of telomere loop structure, which has major implications for conditions ranging from cancer to aging and heart disease.
+2018 CMRI’s A/Prof Tony Cesare mde a ground-breaking discovery around regulation of telomere loop structure, which has major implications for conditions ranging from cancer to aging and heart disease.

 2016 ProCan was established with a $10 million grant from the Australian Cancer Research Foundation (ACRF).
 ProCan is a world-first initiative developed by Professors Phil Robinson and Roger Reddel which launched in September 2016.